nightroman/Invoke-Build/Tasks/Extends/README.md

 - Inheritance

-    Each script in the inherited tree has it own default or altered `$BuildRoot`.
+    Each script in the inheritance tree has it own default or altered `$BuildRoot`.

 - Dot-sourcing